Skip to main content Skip to main content

 Pull up ARCC in the BDC view and look for its Ivy Hill Asset Management investment -- one of the largest BDC-within-a-BDC structures.
 Note par vs fair value.

 When fair value falls below par, the manager believes the borrower's credit has deteriorated and full repayment is unlikely.
 A 30% mark-down is severe and often precedes the loan moving to non-accrual status.
-Watch the SoI for clusters of m
+Watch the Schedule of Investments for clusters of marked-down loans concentrated in a single sector or sponsor — concentration in the impairments is a stronger deterioration signal than the same total dollar loss spread evenly across an otherwise healthy book.

 A BDC's Schedule of Investments lists 45 portfolio loans.
 Top 5 positions are 32% of NAV.
 Largest single loan is 9% of NAV.
 Which observation is most concerning?